jowo-io/mono-repo-demo-2020/packages/server/README.md

 `npm run dev`

-> NOTE - console logging has been disabled in the webpack config, and node --inspect has been enabled!
+> NOTE - console logging output in the terminal/command prompt is disabled by the webpack config.
+Node --inspect has been enabled instead!

 To run tests either follow the guide in the [main README](/README.md) or run: